 Since Israel withdrew from the Gaza Strip in 2005, terrorists have fired more than 11,000 rockets into Israel.
 Over 5 million Israelis are currently living under threat of rocket attacks.

 More than half a million Israelis have less than 60 seconds to find shelter after a rocket is launched from Gaza into Israel.
-Most rockets launched from Gaza into Israel are capable of reaching Israel’s biggest southern cities.
+Most rockets launched from Gaza into Israel are capable of reaching Israel’s biggest cities, including Tel Aviv and Jerusalem.

 Rocket fire from Gaza is a constant threat facing Israel’s civilians.
 In 2011 alone, 630 rockets from Gaza hit Israeli towns.
 That’s an even higher number than in 2010, when 231 rockets hit Israel.

-Since 2001, more than 12,800 rockets and mortars, an average of 3 attacks every single day, have landed in Israel.
+Since 2001, more than 15,200 rockets and mortars, an average of over 3 rocket attacks every single day, have targeted Israel.

 Hamas, the ruling entity of the Gaza Strip, is responsible for most of the rocket fire on Israeli population centers.
 The organization – which is recognized by the US, UK, EU and Israel as a terrorist group – has been increasing the size and capabilities of its rocket arsenal.
 In addition, Hamas has turned a blind eye as other terrorist organizations have launched rocket attacks.

 Twice since 2005, the IDF has been forced to launch major operations in response to heavy rocket fire on Israel’s civilians.
 The most recent, Operation Protective Edge, began after continual and relentless rocket attacks on Israeli cities since the beginning of 2014.

 Operation Protective Edge – 2014